TddPy/TDDPy/README.md

 See __CMakePresets.json__ for cmake presets of configure and build.
 Here is the introduction to their purposes.

+- __x64 Debug__: Configuration for debug on Windows platform.
+Its build configures includes:
-- __ctdd Backend Test__ : Compile the ctdd project as an executable in the debug model.
+  - __ctdd Backend Test__: Compile the ctdd project as an executable in the debug model.
 Intended for testing within C++ codes.
+  - __TDDPy Test__: Compile the ctdd project as a library in debug model.
+Intended for combined debuging with Python.
+- __x64 Release__: Configuration for relese build on Windows platform.
+Its build configures includes:
-- __TDDPy build__ : Build the TDDPy project.
+  - __TDDPy build__: Build the TDDPy project.

+### About Debugging

+In __VS Code__, debug with the configuration _ctdd dbg_ (written in .vscode/launch.json) to test ctdd module in C++ alone.